-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 760D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D.
+Both the 760D and the D5 have been discontinued, but can regularly be found used on eBay.
+The 760D was replaced by the Canon 77D, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 760D Manual (free pdf) or the online Nikon D5 Manual.

 So how do things add up?
 Is the Canon 760D better than the Nikon D5 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 7% higher linear resolution.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.